What is gas?

 *** Need some gas for your transaction?
 Check out these instructions on how to top up your balance.

-Why don't I have to pay gas fees (and wait for confirmations) when trading on a centralized exchange, like Binance, Coinbase, or FTX?
+Why don't I have to pay gas fees (and wait for confirmations) when trading on a centralized exchange, like Binance or Coinbase?

 Centralized exchanges use "off-chain" order books to facilitate trades, and therefore do not have to rely upon miners of a blockchain to validate transactions.
 It is essentially an "IOU" system where the user gives the exchange full custody of their funds.
 Instead of paying a gas fee to trade, the user instead pays a trading fee, which goes to the exchange's wallet as profit.
 Unfortunately the user then also has to pay a "Withdrawal fee" for moving any funds on the centralized exchange into their own possession.